(844) 786-8229 info@quotacy.com

 Goal #1: Income Replacement

-Income replacement is typically the primary reason why people buy a term life insurance policy.
+Income replacement is the most common reason for people to buy term life insurance.

 Many financial advisors recommend purchasing coverage that is ten times the equivalent of your current income.
-This may be too much or too little term insurance, depending on your individual circumstances—your coverage needs are based on what you want for your family.
+While that may be a good starting place to evaluate your needs, we don’t recommend using that exact method.
+Ten times your income may be too much or too little depending on factors such as:

 Goal #2: Long-Term Financial Support for Loved Ones

-Term length suggestion: longest term you can afford.
+Term Length Suggestion: the longest term you can afford.

 Another important part of deciding how much term insurance makes sense for your family is to decide what type of support that you want to provide for your loved ones.

-Do you want to contribute to, or pay, the costs of your children’s college education?
+- Do you want to contribute to, or pay, college education costs for your children?

-Do you plan to provide support to your partner, or an elderly parent or relative during their retirement?
+- Do you want to support your partner or an elderly relative once they’re out of the workforce?

 Goal #3: Debt Repayment

-Term length suggestion: equal to or greater than longest financial obligation.
+Term Length Suggestion: equal to or greater than your longest financial obligation

-If you have debt that you don’t want your family to have to pay after you’re gone, then you should add these amounts to your term insurance needs estimate.
+If you have inheritable debt that you don’t want to leave behind or a mortgage that your family can’t afford without you, add these amounts to your coverage needs.

 Examples of debt that you might want to repay include: